joemoose/psiops/docs/character.md

 Each member of the team must have a unique drive.
 Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve their abilities.

-The following drive descriptions include a backstory element you create for your character and the conditions to be met during a mission to advance.
+Each drive description includes a backstory element that you create for your character and a condition that must be met during the mission to advance.

 | D66 | Drive |
 | :-: | :- |
 | 11 | **Abandoned**: Describe the war-torn country where you learned to live on nothing and fought to survive as a child.
 Advance if you adequately contributed your part to the mission without anybody else's help.
-| 12 | **Amnesiac**: Describe the most recent event you remember (like waking up in a vat a week ago or learning your name from the unfamiliar wallet in your coat).
+| 12 | **Amnesiac**: Describe the most recent event you remember, such as waking up in a vat a week ago or learning your name from the unfamiliar wallet in your coat.
 Advance if your understanding of yourself or the world changes dramatically throughout the mission.
 | 13 | **Avenger**: Describe someone who wronged you and what they did.
 Advance if something you did brought you closer to exacting your revenge or decisively stopped a similar injustice.
 | 14 | **Chessmaster**: Describe what you plan to do with absolute power.
 Advance if something you did brought you closer, on a long-term scale, to holding a position of extreme power over a large group of people.
 | 15 | **Cleanup**: Describe a far-reaching and complex catastrophe that you are responsible for.
 Advance if you meaningfully healed some piece of its aftermath or the aftermath of a similar catastrophe.
-| 16 | **Crusader**: Describe an ethical ideal you hold dear that is not easy to achieve.
+| 16 | **Crusader**: Describe an ethical ideal you hold dear but that’s not easy to achieve.
 Advance if something you did aligned with this ethical ideal, even though sticking to your scruples made your life harder.
 | 21 | **Cultist**: Describe the esoteric religious sect you belong to and the chilling prophecy you believe in.
 Advance if you drafted someone of importance or power into your cult or turned the cosmic clock closer to your hallowed day of reckoning.
 | 22 | **Dealmaker**: Describe your foolproof strategy to close any deal.
 Advance if you end the mission with significantly more wealth, influence, or capital than you had initially.
 | 23 | **Diplomat**: Describe the relationships you like to form.
 Advance if you forged a brand new relationship or kept one that was in jeopardy intact, and it changed the course of the mission.
 | 24 | **Firebrand**: Describe your hot-blooded hopes for the future.
 Advance if an event during the mission was a crucial moment in your coming-of-age or if you proved your competence to a more experienced teammate.
 | 25 | **Flux**: Describe why your motivations and worldview are constantly in flux.
 When each mission begins, roll a random drive, answer the "describe" section as briefly as possible, and play as though that drive were yours for the duration of the mission.
 | 26 | **Fugitive**: Describe a high-caliber crime that you did or didn't commit (and if so, who framed you).
 Advance if something you did made significant progress towards clearing your name or if you fought off the long arm of the law.
 | 31 | **Gladiator**: Describe an honorable, legendary warrior you admire and aspire to emulate.
-Advance if you fought and bested a powerful enemy using their combat philosophy.
+Advance if you fought and bested a powerful enemy using that warrior’s combat philosophy.
 | 32 | **Guardian**: Describe a person or concept you wish to keep safe and what you seek to safeguard them from.
 Advance when you prevent something from happening that would have caused them considerable harm or when you take significant steps to ensure that they will be better protected in the future.
 | 33 | **Healer**: Describe your medical philosophy and tell the table the story of your teacher, a renowned and unconventional medicine practitioner.
 Advance if none of your teammates died under your watch.
 | 34 | **Icon**: Describe how you want to go down in history.
 Advance if something you did brought you closer to becoming a legend or ensured a group would always remember your name.
-| 35 | **Mask**: Describe your vice as you would for the *Wildcard* drive, and describe why you pretend to be eccentric and unpredictable.
+| 35 | **Mask**: Describe your vice as you would for the *Wildcard* drive, and then describe why you pretend to be eccentric and unpredictable.
 Advance if you removed the mask to protect someone in your path of chaos without giving your true nature away to your enemies.
-| 36 | **Maverick**: Describe when you lost faith in everyone else.
+| 36 | **Maverick**: Describe when you lost faith in everyone else but yourself.
 Advance if you did something during a mission that no one else did in a way that no one will ever forget.
 | 41 | **Mercenary**: Describe how you ended up working with the rest of these bleeding-heart weirdos on your team.
 Advance if you completed the mission according to its original parameters—no funny business—and made sure to collect your pay.
 | 42 | **Muddler**: Describe a piece of simple, common knowledge that is, in fact, wrong and attempt to describe the infinitely more complex correct answer.
 Advance if you made things more complicated in a significant way or catastrophically obfuscated the truth about something important.
 | 43 | **Nihilist**: Describe how you reached the ultimate conclusion—nothing truly matters.
 Advance if you showed no fear of death and no self-preservation instinct at any point during the mission.
-| 44 | **Partisan**: Describe your experiences with the creation, mistreatment, or erasure of ultrahuman beings.
-Advance if you proved that ultrahumans could and should stand independently or if you liberated another ultrahuman.
+| 44 | **Partisan**: Describe your experiences with the creation, mistreatment, or erasure of psionically enabled humans.
+Advance if you proved that they could and should stand independently or if you liberated another psionically enabled human.
 | 45 | **Peacemaker**: Describe your vision for a world without war and your opinion on using violence.
 Advance if you prevented, stopped, or eased a violent conflict.
 | 46 | **Punk**: Describe a long-standing oppressive establishment that hurt you.
 Advance if something you did weakened that establishment or meaningfully helped people who are also being oppressed by it
-| 51 | **Provider**: Describe the person or entity that cannot survive without you and your work.
+| 51 | **Provider**: Describe the person or entity that can’t survive without you and your work.
 Advance if you found something that would make them deeply happy and brought it to the end of the mission.
 | 52 | **Repentant**: Describe a shameful and horrible decision from your past.
 Advance if something you did atoned for your sins wholly or meaningfully changed the context in which you view your past deeds.
-| 53 | **Representative**: Describe your vision for a world where the ultrahuman condition has been publicized and normalized.
-Advance if you created empathy and understanding between ultrahumans and the world.
+| 53 | **Representative**: Describe your vision for a world where psionic abilities have been publicized and normalized.
+Advance if you created empathy and understanding between psionically enabled humans and the world.
 | 54 | **Return**: Describe the faraway place or time from which you hail and the improbable circumstances that found you stranded here.
-Advance if you made progress on your quest to go home or if you made contact with someone from the place before.
+Advance if you made progress on your quest to go home or if you made contact with someone from that place before.
 | 55 | **Retired**: Describe your past exploits, your retirement, how you ended up back in action, and why you can't go home yet.
 Advance if you made significant progress toward returning home or showed how an old dog can still learn new tricks.
 | 56 | **Rookie**: Describe your ideal "first mission" experience.
 Advance (and choose a new role) if a mission goes precisely how you'd hoped.
 If it doesn't, advance (and keep this role) if your teammates stepped in at the last moment to save you from certain death.
 | 61 | **Scholar**: Describe the esoteric and obscure subject you are most curious about.
 Advance if something you learned brought you closer to unlocking the ultimate secrets of that subject or if you brought a prize specimen to the end of the mission.
 | 62 | **Skeptic**: Describe your rational and meticulously vetted worldview.
-Advance if you venture an honest, reasonable explanation for something paranormal and unfamiliar you encounter (and you’re proven correct).
+Advance if you venture an honest, reasonable explanation for something paranormal and unfamiliar that you encounter (and you’re proven correct).
-| 63 | **Unknown**: Describe how difficult it is to find a cause, a purpose, or something to fight for.
+| 63 | **Slacker**: Describe how difficult it is to find a cause, a purpose, or something to fight for.
 Advance if you overcame a challenge or secured a valuable item far beyond your expected ability level.
 | 64 | **Wanderer**: Describe the event that sent you drifting from place to place.
 Advance if you have left behind no trace of your presence by the end of a mission or if someone you met will always miss you.
 | 65 | **Wildcard**: Describe your primary vice or source of pleasure, such as money, romance, thrills, or pain.
 Advance if you got your fix during a mission in a way nobody, including yourself, expected.
 | 66 | **Wretch**: Describe the misfortune that has befallen you.
 Advance if something happens to you that makes your suffering poetically worse or if you give your misery some company.

 ## Inventory

-Characters have 10 inventory slots: a backpack with 6 slots and 4 slots for their body (such as ready weapons or armor).
+Characters have 10 inventory slots: a backpack with six slots and four slots on their body (such as ready weapons or armor).

 Most items take up one slot, and small items may sometimes be bundled together.
 Slots are abstract and can be rearranged at the GM’s discretion.

 - Bulky items that require two hands to carry take up two slots.
-- Unwieldy and heavy items that one person cannot generally carry can’t be placed in your inventory.
+- Unwieldy and heavy items that one person can’t generally lift can’t be placed in your inventory.
 Other means of transportation must be arranged.

-You cannot carry more items than your inventory allows.
+You can’t carry more items than your inventory allows.

 ## Tactical Supplies

 Tactical supplies are an abstract collection of small, mission-related, standard-issue military gear such as rope, flashlights, multitools, and ammunition.
 You generally start each mission with two units of tactical supplies.
 Spent supplies are restocked between missions back at base.

-Whenever you need a specific piece of gear during a mission, you declare what you need, and the game master determines if the item can be classified as standard tactical supplies; if the GM approves, remove one Supply from your inventory, and you now have that item.

 Supplies mean you don’t have to decide beforehand all the sundry gear your character needs to pack before embarking on their mission.
+Whenever you need a specific piece of gear during a mission, you declare what you need, and the GM determines if the item can be classified as a standard tactical supply.
+If the GM approves, remove one *tactical supply* from your inventory, and you now have that item.

 Examples of gear classified as standard Tactical Supplies:

-- ammunition
+- Ammunition
-- bandages
+- Bandages
-- food and water
+- Food and water
-- gun-mounted flashlight
+- Gun-mounted flashlight
-- night-vision goggles
+- Night-vision goggles
-- rope
+- Rope
-- sleeping bag
+- Sleeping bag
-- walkie-talkie
+- Walkie-talkie
-- wire cutters
+- Wire cutters
-- zip-ties
+- Zip-ties

-Examples of gear NOT classified as standard Tactical Supplies:
+Examples of gear *not* classified as standard Tactical Supplies:

-- aerial or robotic drones
+- Aerial or robotic drones
-- explosives
+- Explosives
-- firearms
+- Firearms
-- heavy weapons
+- Heavy weapons
-- parachute
+- Parachute
-- satellite transceiver
+- Satellite transceiver
 - SCUBA gear and air tank
-- vehicles
+- Vehicles

 ## Equipment